WeizhiGao/MoDiff/README.md

 You can apply the script to other datasets.
 In practice, we only generate 256 data for each timestep, which cost several minutes on one H100 GPU.

 ### Post-Training Quantization
 1. For dynamic quantization, you do not need the calibration dataset.
-Reproduce the results of our paper with the following code:
+Reproduce the results of our paper with the following code.
+You can control the usage of modulated quantization by ` --modulate `, which can allow 3-bit activation as the limit:
     ```
     # CIFAR10
     python scripts/sample_diffusion_ddim.py --config configs/cifar10.yml --use_pretrained --timesteps 100 --eta 0 --skip_type quad --ptq \